-Beneficiary designation: the step everyone should take to protect their loved ones
+Beneficiary designation: The step everyone should take to protect their loved ones

-The word "estate" might conjure visions of country mansions, but did you know that if you have assets like a house or condo, car and investment and/or bank accounts, you have an estate, too
+The word "estate" might conjure visions of country mansions, but did you know that if you have assets like a house or condo, car and investment and/or bank accounts, you have an estate, too?

 While it's not always easy to think about what happens to your money when you die, something will happen.
 But — here's the good news — you can take one easy step that can make a big difference in protecting your loved ones: designating beneficiaries for your banking and investment accounts.
 Here are some common questions people ask about beneficiary designations.